mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

 Valgrind has a lot of functionality that can drastically decrease your debugging time and let you focus on being a better programmer.

-Now you can test your programs uing Valgrind to catch the pesky memory leaks that are almost impossible to find with the naked eye.
+Now you can test your programs using Valgrind to catch the pesky memory leaks that are almost impossible to find with the naked eye.

 Happy programming!!!